dHonerkamp/dhonerkamp.github.io/_pages/about.md

   - /about.html
 ---

 I am a PhD student at the ELLIS [Robot Learning Lab](https://rl.uni-freiburg.de/) at the University of Freiburg.
 My research interests are focused on reinforcement learning, embodied AI and robotics, though much more broadly I am interested in a broad range of topics such as decision making, planning, multi-agent systems among others.

+In the past I have been working across all aspects of autonomous agents and their environments.
+After studying economics and working in econometric forecasting I studied machine learning and reinforcement learning at University College London, graduating from the MSc Computational Statistics and Machine Learning with Dean's List honors.
+I then first developed decentralised systems and consensus protocols before flipping the coin and starting to optimise agent's within an environment.

-Note that this site is still WIP.
+Note that the remainder of this site is still WIP.

 [//]: # (A data-driven personal website)